• Outlet

 OUR STANDARDS

-In relation to lower risk suppliers of GNFR, we continued to carry out desktop audits.
-This included reviewing suppliers’ own modern slavery statements as well as requiring them to self-certify compliance with the legislation.
+In relation to lower risk suppliers of GNFR, we have continued to conduct desktop audits.
+This included reviewing suppliers’ own modern slavery statements as well as requiring them to self -certify compliance with their legislation and requiring them to agree to our mandatory clauses.

 OUR POLICIES IN RELATION TO MODERN SLAVERY AND HUMAN TRAFFICKING

-• Anti-Slavery and Human Trafficking Policy : During the year the Group updated and strengthened this policy.
-The Board adopted the updated policy on the 19 January 2023, and it is publicly available on the corporate website.
+• Anti-Slavery and Human Trafficking Policy : Available on our Corporate, DFS and Sofology’s websites.
 The policy reiterates our stance against all forms of modern slavery and outlines our procedures and processes which have been designed to guard against the occurrence of modern slavery or human trafficking anywhere within our business operations and our supply chain.

-• Human Rights Policy : The policy, approved by the Responsible and Sustainable Business Committee, reiterates our support for the UN Guiding Principles on Business and Human Rights to recognise and manage the risk of harm associated with human rights violations.
-We developed our Human Rights Policy by assessing our human rights commitments against evolving expectations and industry good practice.
-The Human Rights Policy and explicitly states our commitment to respecting the human rights of vulnerable groups and to the International Labour Organization’s (the UN agency responsible for setting labour standards and developing policies and programmes promoting decent work for all women and men) core labour standards, concerning the right of our workers to join trade unions, and supporting the elimination of child and forced labour.
+• Human Rights Policy : Approved by the Responsible and Sustainable Business Committee, the policy reiterates our support for the UN Guiding Principles on Business and Human Rights to recognise and manage the risk of harm associated with human rights violations.
+The policy explicitly states our commitment to respecting the human rights of vulnerable groups and to the International Labour Organization’s (ILO) (the UN agency responsible for setting labour standards and developing policies and programmes promoting decent work for all women and men) core labour standards, concerning the right of our workers to join trade unions, and supporting the elimination of child and forced labour.

-Group Code of Conduct : This reflects our commitment to acting ethically and with integrity in all our business relationships, making good decisions and implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place anywhere in our supply chain.
+Group Code of Conduct : Reflects our commitment to acting ethically and with integrity in all our business relationships, making good decisions and implementing and enforcing effective systems and controls to ensure that slavery and human trafficking is not taking place anywhere in our supply chain.

-• Modern Slavery Guidance for Managers : In our work context, forced labour is the type of modern slavery we are most likely to encounter on a day-to-day basis.
-This guide helps our managers to understand the key indicators of modern slavery, and how to respond in a situation where employee believes they have identified a potential victim of modern slavery.
+• Modern Slavery Guidance for Managers : In our work context, forced labour is the type of modern slavery we may encounter in the UK, vulnerable people forced to work for little or no wages.
+This guide helps our managers to understand the key indicators of modern slavery, and how to respond in a situation where an employee believes they have identified a potential victim of modern slavery.

 • Whistleblowing Policy : The policy, which is available on our corporate website, encourages our employees to report any concerns relating to the direct activities or the supply chain of the DFS Group.
-This includes any circumstances that may give rise to a risk of slavery or human trafficking.
-Our Group-wide, independently provided whistleblowing hotline allows concerns and allegations to be raised anonymously by employees, contractors or by any of our suppliers and report will be kept confidential to the fullest extent possible, consistent with law and good business practices.
-We investigate every whistleblowing case and seek to achieve resolution within the shortest possible timescales.
+An independent whistleblowing hotline allows any concerns to be raised anonymously by employees, contractors, or by any of our suppliers.

 • Supplier Code of Practice : We insist on ethical standards from all of our suppliers and we expect them to adhere to our Supplier Code of Practice.
 Suppliers are required to confirm that they provide safe working conditions, treat workers with dignity and respect, and act ethically and within the law in their use of labour.